-HOTEL / JAGNA BOHOL, IDEA PENSION HOUSE AND GARDEN CAFE HOTEL-is an affordable budget hotel in Jagna Bohol Philippines
+HOTEL / JAGNA BOHOL, IDEA PENSION HOUSE AND GARDEN CAFE HOTEL is an affordable budget hotel and garden cafe in Jagna Bohol Philippines.

 The mountains around Jagna are excellent for trekking.
 The forest, steams, and waterfalls all make for a real adventure.